Kristina01111000/Drws_site/README.md

 - Leave the sticky header
 - Add some blank space on all on all sides of the icon
 - Also save another icon with the text moved down farther, like the 4 E doctor icon
-- Monday and Wednesday nudge him about the email blast in the morning, probably an autumn 4 elements thing
+- Wednesday nudge him about the email blast in the morning, probably an autumn 4 elements thing
 - add onwow podcast to GH
 - add omwow podcast to SYRNAT